Extension

 On the Zambezi

-Yoga by the falls
+Yoga by the water

 A first practice